 Supposably, you come by long-tail boat, or when you hike downwards, you go through the path to the main beach.
 Make sure to check out the other hidden beach area at some point throughout the day!

-Those who hike from the second path I mentioned will likely arrive at the Hidden Beach area rather than the main beach area.
-So you won’t be able to miss it!
+Those who hike from the second path I mentioned will likely arrive at the hidden beach area rather than the main beach area.
+So you won’t miss it!

 Lunch On the Beach

-You’ve gone into the water for a bit, and you’re hungry.
+You’ve gone into the water for a bit and are hungry.
 Walk over to the food vendors, grab yourself a fresh coconut, maybe a Chang beer, and a few different foods!

 BBQ fish, seafood pad Thai, chicken skewers, or something else.
 You will have to sit on your towel or a few logs some vendors have set up for you to sit on if there’s space!